stanton26/AppDefense/labs/v2/aws-integration-lab.md

 AWS Relational Database Service (RDS), also creates its own Elastic Network Interface (ENI) for access which is separate from the ENI created by VMware Cloud on AWS.

 1\.
-Click on "Services" to go back to the Main Console
+Click on **Services** to go back to the Main Console

 2\.
-Click on "EC2"
+Click on **EC2**

 ### ENI (Continued)

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/RDS12.jpg)

 1\.
-In the EC2 Dashboard click "Network Interfaces" in the left panel
+In the EC2 Dashboard click **Network Interfaces** in the left panel

 2\.
 All Student environments belong to the same AWS account, therefore, hundreds of ENI's may exist.
-In order to minimize the view type "RDS" in the search area and press Enter to add a filter
+In order to minimize the view type **RDS** in the search area and press Enter to add a filter

 3\.
 Highlight your rds-launch-wizard-# corresponding to your student number based on the second octect of the CIDR block in the last column.

-    In this example the CIDR block is 172.6.8.187, this would correspond to student "6"
+    In this example the CIDR block is 172.6.8.187, this would correspond to student **6**

 4\.
-Make note of the "Primary private IPv4 IP" address for the next step
+Make note of the **Primary private IPv4 IP** address for the next step

 ### Photo App